Check the background of investment professionals associated with this site on FINRA'S BrokerCheck.

 - "I want someone who will help me plan out my future and help me avoid the potholes in the road of life."

-For me, if the person's first response is about money or percentage of return—before he/she knows anything about you—I would be skeptical.
+If the person's first response is about money or percentage of return—before he/she knows anything about you—you may be a little skeptical.

 2. What's your experience, qualifications, credentials?

-While I have a great deal of experience, I'd be careful using that as major criteria.
+Be cautious using experience by itself as major criteria.
 Just because a person has longevity doesn't necessarily mean they are good at what they do.
 On the other hand, having experience can help during market downturns—if they've been through them before.
 Qualifications and credentials can shed some additional light.
-Credentials such as CFP®, CFA, and CIMA are among several designations that say a great deal about how much a person has invested in their career and clients.
+Credentials such as CFP®, and CFA, are among a few designations that say a great deal about how much a person has invested in their career and clients.